reasonml-old/reason-react/documentation.md

 See also the use-case with the previous `refSetter`.

 #### `setState`
-Different use-cases than Reactjs' `setState`!
+Different use-cases than ReactJS' `setState`!
 Since lifecycle events (below) and handlers return an `option state`, this `setState` API is rarely used and only serves as an escape hatch when you know what you're doing.

 ### Lifecycle events
-All lifecycle hooks from Reactjs exist, apart from `componentWillMount` (`componentDidMount` is [recommended](https://facebook.github.io/react/docs/react-component.html#componentwillmount)) and `shouldComponentUpdate` (not implemented yet), e.g.
+All lifecycle hooks from ReactJS exist, apart from `componentWillMount` (`componentDidMount` is [recommended](https://facebook.github.io/react/docs/react-component.html#componentwillmount)) and `shouldComponentUpdate` (not implemented yet), e.g.

 ```reason
 /* typical use-case: compare current & next props, then optionally set the state. */
 let componentWillReceiveProps {props, state} ::nextProps => nextProps.toggle === props.toggle ?
 None : Some {count: state.count + 1};
 ```

-(A common nit of Reactjs' lifecycle events is that folks can never remember prevState/prevProps/nextProps and their position in a lifecycle event.
+(A common nit of ReactJS' lifecycle events is that folks can never remember prevState/prevProps/nextProps and their position in a lifecycle event.
 Note how we've used types and function labels to solve this.)

 Instead of imperatively calling `setState`, the lifecycle functions look for potential state update from their return value. `None` means no state update needed, `Some whateverNewState` means setting the state and trigger a re-render.